projectglow/glow/docs/source/etl/utility-functions.rst

 - ``impute``: impute an array that may contain missing values using the non-missing values.
 Any values that are NaN, null or equal to the missing value parameter are considered missing and are substituted with the specified strategy.
-  Currently, the only supported strategy is mean.
+  Currently, the supported strategies are mean and median.
+If all values are missing, they are substituted with the missing value.
 If the missing value is not provided, this defaults to ``-1``.

 .. code-block:: python